Will-D-Stone/arduinoTemp/README.md

 # arduinoTemp
-Code for the arduino uno to display temperature on an OLED in both Fahrenheit and Celsius using a tmp36 temperature sensor.
+Code for a 7805 processor on an arduino uno to display temperature on an OLED in both Fahrenheit and Celsius using a tmp36 temperature sensor.

 Code originally created for Umass ECE231 lab8.2